Robert Lickley: Fairey

-In November 1951 Lickley became Technical Director and Chief Engineer of Fairey Aviation, initially working on the Fairey Gannet, including the AEW version.
+In November 1951 Lickley became Chief Engineer of Fairey Aviation and became Technical Director in November 1956.

+He initially worked on the Fairey Gannet, including the AEW version.
 He put together a team of aerodynamicists and mathematicians at their headquarters at Hayes in Middlesex.
 Fairey was also based in northern Cheshire.

 At the same time the Fairey Rotodyne compound gyroplane was being developed, although ultimately cancelled in 1962.
 The military version would have cost too much and BEA considered the commercial prospects to be not sufficiently assured.
 The 48-seat aircraft had been planned for the London-Paris route.
 Fairey also developed the Fairey Ultra-light Helicopter for the Royal Navy, but it was not adopted.
 The company developed the Fireflash, the UK's first air-to-air missile, at its site at Heston.
 The total engineering team and staff at Hayes was around 1,000.
 Lickley later became Managing Director.
 Part of the company also helped to build the Trawsfynydd nuclear power station.

 The British Conservative government cancelled Fairey's new fighter, based on the FD2.
 A Fairey Delta 3 had also been planned.
 The French, however, saw the development potential for the FD2 concept, and their Dassault Mirage aircraft would be produced in many variants and exported to many countries.
 The FD2 had a drooped nose (10 degrees) which included the cockpit.
 A simpler droop nose, in so far as it was only the unpressurized part in front of the cockpit, was later developed for Concorde.

+He left Fairey in March 1960, when Westland bought the company.
+The Lickley Centre, of Fairey Hydraulics, opened in June 1982.

+Hawker Siddeley

+He became deputy managing director of Hawker Siddeley on 16 May 1960, under managing director J T Lidbury.
+He became the head of the Hawker Siddeley military aviation division in April 1965.

+He oversaw the introduction of the Harrier.